Swish24/Terraform-EC2/terraform-ec2.md

 Today we are going to focus on EC2 instances, Security groups, and Application load balancers.

 Please note:
-This article assumes you have configured your AWS CLI credentials on your local machine.
+This article assumes you have configured AWS CLI credentials on your local machine.

-If looking to dive right in with the completed project files, they are available <a href="https://github.com/Swish24/Terraform-EC2">here on github</a>
+If you are looking to dive right in with the completed project files, they are available <a href="https://github.com/Swish24/Terraform-EC2">here on github</a>

 First, we are going to create a new file called <a href="https://github.com/Swish24/Terraform-EC2/blob/main/Providers.tf" target="_blank">Providers.tf</a>
 <br>